CSCfi/ida2-command-line-tools/README.md

 ## Special Notes

+Files named `.htaccess` and files with a suffix of either `.part` or `.filepart` may not be uploaded.
+The filenames will need to be changed in some manner, such as zipping the file or adding some other suffix or name change.
+These restrictions are due to security and other internal management contraints of the underlying Nextcloud platform employed by the IDA service.

 Note that files are not officially stored persistently in the IDA service until they are [frozen](https://www.fairdata.fi/en/ida/user-guide/#project-data-storage), which can only be done using the web UI of the service.